JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

 2. **Open** the file named 'AzureIoTHub.cs'

 3. The class in this file also contains a method 'ReceiveCloudToDeviceMessageAsync' which is not that smart.
 It can only receive text.
-Here, we want to receive a number (bytes) from the Azure IoT Platform _(Note: passing bytes seems old fashioned but it's still a clever way to send data in an efficient way.
+Here, we want to receive a number (bytes) from the Azure IoT Platform _(Note: passing bytes seems old fashioned but it's still the most clever way to send data in an efficient way.
 And a lot of devices only accept this format (Eg. the [Lora](https://en.wikipedia.org/wiki/LPWAN#LoRa) platform only passes byte arrays) )_

 4. **Add** a byte array Receive method with the following code